arm297/Engineering-to-Save-the-World/Documents/DrillDescription.md

 ### Further TODOS:
 Currently the drills are entirely based in a 2D UI architecture.
 If this is expanded, then the DrillView class will either need to be expanded, or an interface for the Basic Drill View and classes inheriting it will need to be added.
+Update the GameController to autogenerate new events, which should improve the creation of new drills.